gemasegarra/wallAds/README.md

 To run this project locally do the following:

 1. Clone the project
-2. run `npm install` to install all the dependencies
+2. Run `npm install` to install all the dependencies
-3. run `npm start` to start server on http://localhost:3000/
+3. Run `npm start` to start server on http://localhost:3000/

 ## Features